Fractional conformal Laplacians and fractional Yamabe problems: Conformal fractional Laplacians

 In this section we introduce the recent works in \cite{fractional-laplacian} to relate two equivalent definitions of conformal fractional Laplacians.
 Conformal fractional Laplacians are defined via scattering theory on asymptotically hyperbolic manifolds in \cite{Graham-Zworski:scattering-matrix}, \cite{Fefferman-Graham:largo}.
 We also have seen fractional Laplacians defined as Dirichlet-to-Neumann operators for degenerate equations on compact manifolds with boundary in \cite{Caffarelli-Silvestre}.
 It turns out in some way these two fractional Laplacians are the same.

 Let $X^{n+1}$ be a smooth manifold of dimension $n+1$ with compact boundary $\partial X = M^n$.
 A function $\rho$ is a \emph{defining function} of $\partial X$ in $X$ if

-We say that $g^+$ is \emph{conformally compact} if the metric $\bar g = \rho^2g^+$ extends to $\bar X^{n+1}$ for a defining function $\rho$ so that $(\bar X^{n+1},\bar g)$ is compact Riemannian manifold.
+We say that $g^+$ is \emph{conformally compact} if the metric $\bar g = \rho^2g^+$ extends to $\bar X^{n+1}$ for a defining function $\rho$ so that $(\bar X^{n+1},\bar g)$ is a compact Riemannian manifold.
 This induces a conformal class of metrics $\hat h = \bar g|_{TM^n}$ on $M^n$ when the defining function varies, which is called the \emph{conformal infinity} of $(X^{n+1}, g^+)$.
-A metric $g^+$ is said to be \emph{asymptotically hyperbolic} if it is conformally compact and the sectional curvature goes to $-1$ as approaching to infinity.
+A metric $g^+$ is said to be \emph{asymptotically hyperbolic} if it is conformally compact and the sectional curvature approaches to $-1$ at infinity.